Porta/poxy_client/README.md

 # poxy_client

-Poxy (http://poxy.porta.sh) is a web application that captures web requests and let's you do fun stuff with them.
+Poxy (http://poxy.ws) is a web application that captures web requests to let you do fun stuff with them.

-Fun things like forwarding, emailing and some sort of processing (soon!).
+Fun things like proxying, forwarding, emailing and some sort of processing (soon!).

-In order to use it, first you'll need to [register](http://poxy.porta.sh/users/sign_up) into the site.
+In order to use it first you'll need to [create an account](http://poxy.porta.sh/users/sign_up) into the site.

 ## Installation